 In September 1666, the Great Fire of London began its devastating rampage throughout the city.
-It is by all accounts the quintessential disaster story, and the plot of this tale wouldn’t seem out of place in a Hollywood blockbuster.
+By all accounts, it is the quintessential disaster story, and the plot of this tale wouldn’t seem out of place in a Hollywood blockbuster.

-The Great Fire is believed to have started at Thomas Farriner’s bakery on Pudding Lane, located near London Bridge.
-Fires were commonplace in London during this period, and as such, the initial reaction to the blaze wasn’t out of the ordinary.
+The Great Fire is believed to have started at Thomas Farriner’s bakery on Pudding Lane, near London Bridge.
+Fires were commonplace in London during this period, and as such the initial reaction to the blaze wasn’t out of the ordinary.

 Within a short time of the initial blaze on Pudding Lane, the fire began to take hold.
 More than 300 houses collapsed in a torrent of flames, with a strong easterly wind spreading flames further from building to building; devastating all it encountered.

 Contemporary accounts of the fire by Samuel Pepys and John Evelyn depict a desperate, apocalyptic scene in London.
-Pepys’ account of the three-day inferno are fascinating and highlight the ferocity and scale of the fire.
+Pepys’ account of the three-day inferno is fascinating and highlights the ferocity and scale of the fire.

 In his diary entry on 3rd September, Pepys also detailed the exodus from the city, describing crowded highways awash with beleaguered Londoners.